Posted on: November 8, 2019; Updated on: July 31, 2020

 “Our hope is that the research results from this grant will lay the foundation for repositioning available drugs that will prevent patients from becoming resistant to their treatments and to keep the cancer from returning and spreading to other areas of the body,” Sahin says.

 Preliminary studies have identified a specific protein and RNA molecule that are present at higher levels in tamoxifen-resistant cancer cells.
-Because inhibitors for this protein are already available and used in treating other diseases such as psoriasis and chronic obstructive pulmonary disease (COPD) and in clinical trials for Alzheimer’s disease, Sahin’s study will determine if these inhibitors will translate in reducing the drug resistance in cancer cells.
+Because inhibitors for this protein are already available and used in treating other diseases, such as psoriasis and chronic obstructive pulmonary disease and in clinical trials for Alzheimer’s disease, Sahin’s study will determine if these inhibitors will result in reducing drug resistance in cancer cells.

-In acknowledging the work of Sahin, UofSC College of Pharmacy Dean Stephen Cutler notes the competition for these grants is extremely high.
-“This award represents that your peers on the Study section recognize the significance of your work,” he says.
+In acknowledging Sahin's work, College of Pharmacy Dean Stephen J. Cutler notes the competition for these grants is extremely high.